jmilet/jmilet.github.io/_posts/2015-01-10-loding-confs.markdown

 file:consult(Filename) -> {ok, Terms} | {error, Reason}
 ```

-...receives the file's path a return its content as an Erlang term.
+...receives the file's path and return its content as an Erlang term.

 An example: